Part VII

 Ongoing Self-Inquiry from a Place of Inner Stillness:

 Continue with self-reflection, journaling, and dialogue with different aspects of yourself.
-Do this from the non-judgmental spaciousness of the Serene Center.
+Do this from non-judgmental spaciousness.

 Questions for Ongoing Reflection: